Student hardship funds explained

 Gather evidence: To support your application, you may need to provide evidence of your financial circumstances, such as bank statements or receipts for essential expenses.
 Most application forms will outline exactly what those reviewing the application will need to see, so it’s a good idea to check this first.

 Fill out an application form: Most universities will have an online application form that you can fill out to apply for hardship funds.
 However, you may also be able to request a paper application form.
+Make sure you read the questions carefully and provide accurate information to avoid delays and misunderstandings.

 Submit your application: Once you've completed the application form and gathered all necessary evidence, you should submit your application to the university's hardship fund team.
 You may be required to attend an interview or provide further information to support your application, so be prepared for this.